 These surgeries are of various types ranging from those that limit the capacity of the stomach (restrictive) to those that reduce the absorptive capacity of the intestine and those that offer both.
 Gastric banding is a common bariatric surgery which limits the amount of food the stomach can take and thus reduce the individual’s calorie intake.
 It is one of the options available for morbidly obese individual or those that desire resolution of obesity-associated disease conditions.

-The laparoscopic approach has taken over from the open surgical approach as the former is associated with reduced complications and early post-operative recovery.
+The laparoscopic approach has taken over from the open surgical procedure as the former is associated with reduced complications and early post-operative recovery.
 Laparoscopic adjustable gastric banding has the added advantage of being reversible.
 It can be converted to other bariatric surgical procedures in the event of failure or complication.

-This surgery involves the compartmentalization of the stomach into a smaller upper and a larger lower portion.
+This surgery involves the compartmentalization of the stomach into a smaller upper and a more significant lower portion.
 This division is an incomplete one as the upper portion still communicates with the lower one as against gastric bypass where there is no communication between the two.
 As the smaller upper pouch gets filled, there is a feeling of early satiety and thus, reduction in calorie intake.
 After a little time, the partially digested food then moves gradually into the lower pouch and subsequently into the small intestine and digestion continues.

 This compartmentalization is achieved with the use of a silicone band.
 The silicone band is inflated with sterile water via a plastic tube that extends from the band to an area under the skin of the abdomen.
-This tube allows for adjustment of the band; addition of more water makes it tighter and vice versa.
-Hence, the name “laparoscopic adjustable gastric banding”
+This tube allows for adjustment of the band; the addition of more water makes it tighter and vice versa.
+Hence, the name “laparoscopic adjustable gastric banding.”

 Indications and Contraindications